IdeasClinicUWaterloo/InnovationChallange_Guides/Dashboard/GUIDE.md

 ***
 ### **Pulse Oximeter**
+There are two different Pulse Oximeters: one is green, and the other is purple.
+They have different part links and datasheets, but everything else, including the hookup and code, is the same.

-[Part Link: Green Sensor](https://www.digikey.ca/en/products/detail/analog-devices-inc-maxim-integrated/maxrefdes117/6165562) [Part Link: Purple Sensor](https://www.digikey.ca/en/products/detail/sunfounder/ST0244/22116824?s=N4IgTCBcDaILYEMAeBmADARjWABACwFMEAnAFx2IVIJzgHsATAVwBsCQBdAXyA)
+[Part Link: Green Sensor](https://www.digikey.ca/en/products/detail/analog-devices-inc-maxim-integrated/maxrefdes117/6165562)

+[Part Link: Purple Sensor](https://www.digikey.ca/en/products/detail/sunfounder/ST0244/22116824?s=N4IgTCBcDaILYEMAeBmADARjWABACwFMEAnAFx2IVIJzgHsATAVwBsCQBdAXyA)
 #### Libraries
 * [DFRobot_MAX30102 Arduino Library ](https://github.com/DFRobot/DFRobot_MAX30102) - Must download from Git.
 Not available through the IDE.